tvdboom/ATOM/docs_sources/user_guide/data_management.md

 #### Multilabel

-Multilabel-multioutput is a classification task, labeling each sample with `m` labels from `n_classes` possible classes, where `m` can be 0 to `n_classes` inclusive.
+Multilabel is a classification task, labeling each sample with `m` labels from `n_classes` possible classes, where `m` can be 0 to `n_classes` inclusive.
 This can be thought of as predicting properties of a sample that are not mutually exclusive.

 For example, prediction of the topics relevant to a text document.
 The document may be about one of religion, politics, finance or education,